-When you visit the website of a car insurance company, or you listen to or watch a commercial from a car insurance company, you are often told that customer satisfaction surveys rate their services higher than any other company.
-The question is: Do car insurance company customer satisfaction ratings mean anything?
+Car insurance companies often claim that customer satisfaction surveys rate their services higher than any other company.
+The question is: Do car insurance company customer satisfaction ratings actually mean anything?

 Enter your ZIP code above to compare car insurance quotes today for FREE!